Goldside543/goldspace/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, create a security advisory in the security tab.
+To report a vulnerability, create an issue and detail the vulnerability.
 I will get to it ASAP.

 # P.S.